 I will say that the bright orange color does fade a bit when it is actually in the soap, but it does give the soap an interesting texture in this layer!

 Then add 20 drops of orange essential oil and stir well.
-20 drops will give you a mild scent that is not overpowering.
+20 drops will give you a mild soap scent that is not overpowering.

 This is the first layer of this easy soap recipe – orange-scented, melted and ready to pour into the mold.

-If you want a splash of gold mica on the top of your soaps (and who wouldn’t, right? 🙂 then you need to sprinkle the gold mica powder in your soap mold before you pour in your soap.
+If you want a splash of gold mica on the top of your soaps (and who wouldn’t, right?) 🙂 then you need to sprinkle the gold mica powder in your reusable mold before you pour in your soap.
 Be sure to sprinkle it on both the bottom and sides of the mold.

 I gently tapped the tea infuser on the side of the mold and the powder gently falls and you’ll get a nice even sprinkling of our “soap bling.”

-Take your melted orange-scented soap and pour it into each soap mold until you fill each one halfway.
-When you pour, try to aim the soap in the corner of the mold so you don’t disrupt too much of the cold powder that you want to shine on the top of the soap bars.
+Take your melted orange-scented soap and pour soap base into each soap mold until you fill each one halfway.
+When you pour, try to aim the soap in the corner of the mold so you don’t disrupt too much of the gold powder that you want to shine on the top of the soap bars.